PerrySetGo/Gender-Inclusive-Events-Guide/3_promoting_events.md

 ## Promoting events

 * Use diverse stock photos and images
-* Explicitly state that you will have gender neutral bathrooms — this is a strong signal for gender minorities that you see them — and cis people don’t even notice this stuff!!)
+* Explicitly state that you will have gender neutral bathrooms.
+This is a strong signal for gender minorities that you see them.
+As a bonus, most cisgender people don’t even notice this stuff.
-* Publicize your event to diverse audiences through diverse channels, don’t expect people to come to you without knowing whether or not your event or org welcomes them
+* Publicize your event to diverse audiences through diverse channels, don’t expect people to come to you without knowing whether or not your event or organistation welcomes them
 * Be ready to answer questions about your policy around inclusion
 * Publish featured speaker’s pronoun choices on the schedule ahead of time so others can refer to them correctly without guessing